tcltk/tklib/embedded/md/tklib/files/modules/widget/widget_dateentry.md

   - __\-command__

-    A script to evaluate when a date was selected\.
+    A command prefix to evaluate when a date was selected\.
+The command prefix is executed in the global namespace and given two arguments, the raw date in seconds, and the formatted date, as per option __\-dateformat__\.

   - __\-dateformat__

-    The format of the date that is returned\.
+    The format of the date that is entered or returned\.
 Default: %m/%d/%Y\.

   - __\-firstday__

-    See the calendar man page\.
+    See the __widget::calendar__ man page\.

   - __\-font__